The Monster with 21 Faces: Letters to Ezaki Glico

 On 8 April 1984, The Monster with 21 Faces sent a letter to police, saying (English translation):

-The letter also told police the color of the vehicle they had driven while kidnapping Ezaki, as well as the supermarket they had bought the food used to feed him during his captivity, although these clues provided little assistance to authorities.
+Although the letter told police the color of the vehicle they had driven while kidnapping Ezaki, as well as the supermarket they had bought the food used to feed him during his captivity, these clues provided little assistance to authorities.

 Meanwhile, the Monster with 21 Faces also sent letters to the media, taunting police efforts to capture the culprit(s) behind the scare.
-An excerpt from one such letter, written in hiragana and with an Osaka dialect, reads, “Dear dumb police officers.
+An excerpt from one such letter, written in hiragana and with an Osaka dialect, reads, "Dear dumb police officers.
 Don't tell a lie.
 All crimes begin with a lie as we say in Japan.
-Don't you know that?”
+Don't you know that?"

 Another letter sent by the Monster with 21 Faces that was received on 23 April was sent to both Sankei and Mainichi newspapers as well as the Koshien police station.
 It read:

 The Monster with 21 Faces sent its first letter on May 10 to the giant food company Ezaki Glico following the kidnapping and escape of Katsuhisa Ezaki, president of Glico.
 The letter stated it had laced $21 million worth of the company's confections with potassium cyanide soda, and it later threatened to put them on store shelves.
 None of these poisoned candies were found, but Glico products were removed from stores, resulting in a loss of more than $20 million and the laying off of 450 part-time workers.
 By the end of the whole ordeal, Glico reported a total decrease in sales of nearly $130 million.

 On 26 June, the Monster with 21 Faces issued a message proclaiming its forgiveness of Glico, and subsequent harassment of the company ceased.